 Simply ask, “Is this a good time for us to talk?”
 This will ascertain the fact that you are being heard.
 Avoid holding a conversation when your partner’s mind is on something else.
 Schedule a time when both of you will be able to give each other undivided attention.
 However, in times of crisis, it is crucial to drop everything at hand and be prepared to listen.

 3. Give in on the little things

 Ever heard the saying: “Don’t sweat the small stuff, and remember, it’s all small stuff”?
 With the arrival of your baby, your attention and priorities have changed, and there are bigger things at stake.
-Consider reading Don’t Sweat the Small Stuff in Love (by Richard Carlson and his wife of 14 years, Kristine) for their simple and stress-free approach to love.
+Consider reading Don’t Sweat the Small Stuff in Love (Available on Amazon) (by Richard Carlson and his wife of 14 years, Kristine) for their simple and stress-free approach to love.